 There is not that much to see and do in the area now, certainly not with any real hippy vibe, but it is still a worthwhile pilgrimage to visit the birthplace of one of the most powerful cultural shifts of the last century.
 While most people think of the Hippy movement as little more than layabouts taking drugs, it changed the world in an incredibly powerful way, The cultural significance of the movement cannot be overstated, no matter how much disdain for its proponents you had.

-Walking around the district is very different to the time the culture started up and spread to the surrounding world, and is now an eclectic mix of art-shops, boutiques, Thrift shops and cheap(but good) eateries.
+Walking around the district is very different from the time the culture started up and spread to the surrounding world, and is now an eclectic mix of art shops, boutiques, Thrift shops, and cheap(but good) eateries.
 It is hard to describe and not really our first choice of a recommended location, but the cultural significance is still hugely felt and this makes the area one definitely not to miss.

 We are still not sure we would visit at night, however…

 The 49-Mile Scenic Drive is a tourist route designed to take in just about every sight and landmark of the city in one continuous loop drive of around 47 miles (the original route was 49).